Protecting the brain health of those who serve.

 Science-Forward

-We fund and drive blast-related TBI research for the military, centering Special Operations Forces.
-We advance rigorous, data-driven science focused on understanding, early detection, prevention, and practical pathways to impact.
+We fund and drive rigorous, data-driven research on military brain injury across the U.S. military, with a focus on Special Operations Forces.
+Our work advances understanding, early detection, prevention, and practical pathways to impact.

 WE ARE